argodevops/ArgoBEAST/docs/source/getting_started.rst

 ``pip install argobeast-x.x.x-py3-none-any.whl``

 NOTE: The name of the whl file may vary depending on version.
-You will need to replace ``x.x.x`` with the current verison.
+You will need to replace ``x.x.x`` with the current version.

 To confirm installation has been successful, you can run.